seansfkelley/nas-download-manager/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
 Thanks for filing an issue!
-I appreciate you taking the time to help improve Synology Download Manager.
+I appreciate you taking the time to help improve NAS Download Manager.
 Please provide any information you see fit to describe your idea below.
 -->